• Skip to primary navigation

 First, the height of the boot’s shaft.
 Compared to a Viberg Service boot, the top of the boot is an inch and a half taller, creating a much more striking look.

-Second, is the number of eyelets and speed hooks.
-These DB Hunters feature five eyelets and three speed hooks but, given the height of the shaft, the placement of the hooks and holes is slightly further apart, creating a unique appearance.
+Second is the number of eyelets and speed hooks.
+These DB Hunters feature five eyelets and three speed hooks, but given the height of the shaft, the hooks and holes are slightly further apart, creating a unique appearance.

 Finally, the pull tab is not leather but instead made of a synthetic material with a stitched pattern.
 These subtle touches make the boots quite recognizable and appears to be a kind of subtle branding element.